 LTI DTI Topology Designed for connecting to a single, local TLBU over a short distance.
 Designed for connecting multiple TBUs to a TCU over a longer distance.
 Caching Translations must be used immediately and must not be not cached.
 Translations can be cached.
 Invalidation No invalidation is required, because translations are not cached.
-The DTI master must support invalidation messages to invalidate translations that are previously returned.
+The DTI Translation Buffer Unit (TBU) or PCIe Root Port (RP) must support invalidation messages to invalidate translations that are previously returned.
 Transport AXI-like channel-based protocol gives dedicated signals for each data field to maximize throughput and avoid protocol conversion latency.
 Message-based protocol can easily be passed over generic transports.
 Mapping translations to transactions Provides the translated transaction information directly, making it simple to use.
-Requires the master to follow rules on how to map configuration cache entries and TLB entries on to each transaction.
+Requires the TBU or PCIe RP to follow rules on how to map configuration cache entries and TLB entries on to each transaction.
 Ordering Supports ordering of translations to match transaction ordering, or out of order operation.
-Fully out-of-order.
+Supports fully out-of-order operation.